Costa Mesa's new Fill debuts with Hawaiian-inspired ice cream & coffees

 Ice cream and coffee fans, take heed: there's a new spot in Costa Mesa to get your fix.
 Called Fill, the fresh arrival is located at 1767 Newport Blvd.

-Owned by Hawaiian transplant James Mullis, and helmed by chef's Lincoln Carson and John Park, the dessert shop produces a "taste of Hawaii" with specialties like farm-sourced coffee, ice cream and fresh malasadas (a Portuguese treat made with balls of dough that are deep-fried in oil and coated with granulated sugar).
+Owned by Hawaiian transplant James Mullis, and helmed by chefs Lincoln Carson and John Park, the dessert shop produces a "taste of Hawaii" with specialties like farm-sourced coffee, ice cream and fresh malasadas (a Portuguese treat made with balls of dough that are deep-fried in oil and coated with granulated sugar).

 Look for ice cream flavors like Nilla Wafer dulce de leche, Royal Kona coffee and Hawaiian sea salted caramel, along with malasada sugars such as cinnamon and coconut.
 (You can view the menu here.)